Fabio Vio: Diplomatic career

 In 1992, he was appointed Head of Bilateral Policy of the Ministry of Foreign Affairs.
 In 1994, he was appointed Director-General of Foreign Policy of Foreign Affairs, a position he held until November 1997.

 From 1994 to 1997, he was a full member of the Council of Foreign Policy of his country as well as national coordinator of the Rio Group and national coordinator of the Conference of Ibero-American countries.
-From 1995 to 1997, he represented Chile as guarantor in the Controversy between Peru and Ecuador.
+From 1995 to 1997, he represented Chile as guarantor in the territorial controversy between Peru and Ecuador.
 As such, he signed the Brasilia Presidential Act in 1995.

 In 1994, Vio was the Coordinator of Chile at the Summit of the Americas held in Miami.
 In 1996, he was Pro-Tempore Secretary of the Ibero-American Summit held in Santiago de Chile.
 In 1997, he represented to his country before the same pro-tempore mechanism of Mercosur.

 From 1998 to 2000, he was the representative of Chile to the OECD Development Center.
 Similarly, from 1997 to 2000, Vío was ambassador to France.

 From 2002 to 2006 he was ambassador of Chile to Hugo Chávez's Venezuela in replacement of the radical Marcos Álvarez, who recognized Pedro Carmona Estanga's de facto government after the 2002 coup attempt.

 In 2008, he was appointed by President Michelle Bachelet as ambassador of Chile to Paraguay.
 Then, in October of that, Vio was appointed as ambassador to Peru.